 The sound of the water fountain brought her a beautiful memory… her first dive.

 I have learnt a lot since I came to know about aphantasia in 2017 and attended the Extreme Imagination Conference in 2019.
-Now I am helping to organize the next Extreme Imagination 2021 Conference to help raise awareness on the diversity of our thought processes, aphantasia, hyperphantasia and everything in-between.
+Now I am helping to organize the next Extreme Imagination 2021 Conference to help raise awareness of the diversity of our thought processes, aphantasia, hyperphantasia and everything in between.

 Discovering imagery extremes opens a whole new world, with many new and fantastic points of view.
 There’s no one to tell us “no”, or where we’re capable of going.
 Nothing to keep us from dreaming because we do dream, just differently.